 William Snyder, BS, is an NIH Gates Cambridge Scholar and Psychiatry PhD candidate.
 He completed his undergraduate neuroscience degree at Bucknell University, where he began researching neuropsychiatric disorders using human brain imaging.
 As part of the NIH Oxford-Cambridge Scholars program, he is pursuing a jointly mentored thesis with Drs.
 Armin Raznahan and Ed Bullmore (Cambridge).
 He hopes to improve models of brain organization in health and in genetic brain disorders by linking human brain function to novel assessments of brain folding.

-Erin Torres, MSN, CRNP-PMH is a Family Psychiatric Nurse Practitioner who received her degree from University of Maryland, Baltimore in May of 2014.
-She has been working as a nurse practitioner in private practice since November of last year.
-She has been working as a clinical research nurse for almost 7 years on the pediatric behavioral health unit at the National Institutes of Health.
-She has been a registered nurse since August 2002 and received her Bachelors of Science from Hampton University in May 2002.
-The majority of her nursing career has been in various psychiatric settings, but she also has experience working in the emergency department and in pediatrics.
-She will be conducting physical exams and nursing assessments for the Section on Developmental Neurogenomics.
+Erin Torres, DNP, MSN, CRNP-PMH is a Family Psychiatric Nurse Practitioner who completed her Doctor of Nursing Practice degree at the University of Cincinnati.
+She received her bachelor’s degree from Hampton University in May 2002 and her master’s degree from the University of Maryland, Baltimore in May of 2014.
+Prior to joining the SDN she worked as a clinical research nurse on the pediatric behavioral health unit at the National Institutes of Health’s Clinical Center.
+Most of her nursing career has been in various psychiatric settings, but she also has experience working in the emergency department and in pediatrics.
+She currently conducts physical exams and psychiatric assessments for the Section on Developmental Neurogenomics.

 Konrad Wagstyl, MBPhD, is a Sir Wellcome Research Fellow at the Wellcome Centre for Human Neuroimaging, UCL, using computational methods to find links between cortical microstructure and in vivo neuroimaging.
 He received his MBPhD at the University of Cambridge in Psychiatry with Professor Paul Fletcher.
 His collaboration with the Section on Developmental Neurogenomics involves mapping post-mortem atlases of gene expression and histology to in vivo neuroimaging data, to better understand the microstructural underpinnings of subtle morphological changes seen in neuropsychiatric conditions.